William G. Moseley: Career

-Scholarship and publications
+Research

-Moseley is a development and human-environment geographer with particular expertise in political ecology, tropical agriculture, environment and development policy, livelihood security, and West Africa and Southern Africa.
-He has published over 100 peer-reviewed journal articles and book chapters, as well as numerous newspaper op-eds.
-He previously wrote a regular column for Al Jazeera, and previously was an associate editor of Food Policy and editor of the African Geographical Review.
+Moseley is a development and human-environment geographer with particular expertise in political ecology and tropical agriculture in Sub-Saharan Africa.
+He is the author of 12 books and over 70 refereed research articles, as well as numerous op-eds in popular media such as The Conversation.
+He was previously an opinion contributor for Al Jazeera English, and he served as editor of the African Geographical Review from 2008 to 2010.